 Xfinity Mobile subscribers who don’t continue to pay for at least one other Xfinity service will be charged an extra $20 per line each month.
 Additionally, only a limited set of devices are eligible for Xfinity Mobile’s bring-your-own-device program (some iPhone, Galaxy, and Pixel devices).

 Example plan: 5 lines with unlimited minutes, unlimited texts, and 10GB of shared data for only $12 per line each month.

 “I’d like a good amount of data, but I don’t need top-notch coverage.”

 Mint Mobile runs over T-Mobile’s network and offers outrageously good prices.
 Subscribers can choose plans with either 4GB, 10GB, 15GB, or 35GB of full-speed data each month.

-“I want a great deal, and I don’t need much data or extensive coverage.”
+“I want a great deal, and I don’t need tons of data or extensive coverage.”

 T-Mobile’s Connect plans are an awfully good deal for people who don’t use lots of data.
-While T-Mobile doesn’t have the best coverage among wireless networks, the company still offers solid service in most well-populated areas.
+While T-Mobile doesn’t have the best coverage among wireless networks, the company still offers solid service in most places.

 Example plan: One line with unlimited minutes, unlimited texts, and 2.5 GB of data for $15 per month.

 T-Mobile’s Connect plans require a one-time purchase of a SIM card for $10 per line.